What entities govern Country Place?

 Who do I contact regarding the newsletter, garage sales, community activities, etc.?

-The Newsletter Committee oversees publication of the newsletter.
+The Newsletter Committee oversees the publication of the newsletter.
 For advertising, editorial, or content information you may email the committee at firstname.lastname@example.org.
 Articles may be submitted online by logging onto this website and selecting the submission option under the "Features" menu.

 For information about activities sponsored by our community association please see the online calendar or email the Social/Community Events Committee at email@example.com.